Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Introduction

 \section{Introduction}

 The Transformer \cite{vaswani2017attention} has become the dominant modeling paradigm in Natural Language Processing tasks.
-The subsequent progress in the field came mostly from increasing the computational budget, training data, and model size.
-Neural Machine Translation was not an exception.
-Massively multilingual NMT models \cite{aharoni2019massively, fan2021beyond, tang2020multilingual, zhang2020improving} demonstrated promising results, while overcoming the curse of multilinguality \cite{conneau2019unsupervised} by scaling up a model size.
+Many subsequent advances in the field came from increasing the computational budget, training data, and model size.
+Neural Machine Translation was not an exception, where massively multilingual NMT \cite{aharoni2019massively, fan2021beyond, tang2020multilingual, zhang2020improving} demonstrated promising results, while attempting to overcome the curse of multilinguality \cite{conneau2019unsupervised} by scaling up model size.

-Increasing parameter size exacerbates the cost of training \cite{yang2019xlnet, strubell2019energy, patterson2021carbon} and hurts the memory footprint and inference latency \cite{dai2019transformer, fan2021beyond, wang2022deepnet}.
-Sparsely-gated Mixtures-of-Experts (MoE) models are an efficient alternative to dense models \cite{lepikhin2020gshard,fedus2021switch,riquelme2021scaling}. \citet{glam2021} demonstrate that an MoE language model results in a 7x larger model compared to GPT-3, but requires only 30\% of its energy for training and half of its FLOPs at inference.
+However, increasing the parameter size exacerbates the cost of training \cite{yang2019xlnet, strubell2019energy, patterson2021carbon} and hurts the memory footprint and inference latency \cite{dai2019transformer, fan2021beyond, wang2022deepnet}.
+Sparsely-gated Mixture-of-Experts (MoE) models are an efficient alternative to dense models \cite{lepikhin2020gshard,fedus2021switch,riquelme2021scaling}.
+For example, \citet{glam2021} demonstrates that an MoE language model results in a 7x larger model compared to GPT-3, but requires only 30\% of its energy for training and half of its FLOPs at inference.

-Mixtures-of-Experts are neural networks whose set of parameters is partitioned into experts.
-Contrary to dense models, where the entire network is always used, the MoE model will activate different parts of the network, the experts, depending on the input, which is typically done by a gating mechanism at the token level.
-MoE models are computationally efficient due to expert parallelism \cite{fedus2021switch} across a very large number of GPUs, by having each GPU hold a subset of all experts and communicate with the other GPUs when it needs expert outputs for its local batch.
+Mixture-of-Experts models are neural networks whose set of parameters is partitioned into experts.
+Contrary to dense models, where all network parameters are used for every input, an MoE model activates different parts of the network, the experts, depending on the input, which is typically done by a gating mechanism at the token level.
+MoE models are computationally efficient due to expert parallelism \cite{fedus2021switch} across a large number of GPUs, by having each GPU hold a subset of all experts and communicate with the other GPUs when it needs expert outputs for its local batch.